Skip to content

 This plugin exports entry file patterns.

 With many tools, the dynamic configuration file import dependencies such as plugins or reporters with regular require or import statements.
 In this case, we have no extra work in the Knip plugin, as they’ll be treated as regular entry files.
-All internal and external dependencies of the rollup.config.ts entry file will be marked as used.
+All internal and external dependencies of the tailwind.config.ts entry file will be marked as used.

 The next example shows how to handle a tool that has its own particular configuration object.